LittleBigRefresh/Docs/patching/psp.md

 ### PSP

-Try to use the latest firmware, and we reccomend PRO C over other CFWs, as they have not been thoroughly tested with Allefresher yet.
-It is possible to dual-boot CFWs, so if you need a CFW such as ARK-4 for other homebrew, we'd reccomend dual-booting PRO C as well until Allefresher is guarenteed to work well on ARK-4.
+Try to use the latest firmware, and we recommend PRO C over other CFWs, as they have not been thoroughly tested with Allefresher yet.
+It is possible to dual-boot CFWs, so if you need a CFW such as ARK-4 for other homebrew, we'd recommend dual-booting PRO C as well until Allefresher is guaranteed to work well on ARK-4.

 ### Vita